Terms and Conditions

 for claims for damages and reimbursement of expenses by the customer,

 in the event that the seller has fraudulently concealed the defect, as well as

 for the right of recourse according to § 445a BGB.

 7.4 In the case of subsequent performance, the seller has the right to choose between rectification and replacement delivery.

 7.5 If a replacement delivery is made as part of the liability for defects, the limitation period does not begin again.

 7.6 If the supplementary performance has taken place by way of a replacement delivery, the customer is obliged to return the goods that were first delivered to the seller within 30 days.
 The return package must contain the reason for the return, the customer’s name and the number assigned to the purchase of the defective goods, which allows the seller to identify the returned goods.
 As long as and to the extent that the assignment of the return is not possible for reasons for which the customer is responsible, the seller is not obliged to accept the returned goods and to repay the purchase price.
 The customer bears the costs of a renewed dispatch.

-7.7 If the seller delivers a defect-free item for the purpose of supplementary performance, the seller can claim compensation for use from the customer in accordance with § 346 para.
-1 BGB assert.
+7.7 If the Seller delivers a defect-free item for the purpose of subsequent performance, the Seller may claim compensation for use from the Customer pursuant to Section 346 (1) BGB.
 Other legal claims remain unaffected.